MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-unpackaged.md

 Documentation on how to create a package with external location is available here, including information on templates to use: [Grant package identity by packaging with external location](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps).

-A sample app is available on GitHub: [SparsePackages](https://github.com/microsoft/AppModelSamples/tree/master/Samples/SparsePackages).
+A sample app is available on GitHub: [SparsePackages (Packaged with External Location)](https://github.com/microsoft/AppModelSamples/tree/master/Samples/SparsePackages).

 ## Register as a Share Target